jping0220/tennis_buddy_front_end/README.md

 * Registered user is able to modify their information.

 * Any user can perform a search based in one or two parameters such as location or tennis level.
 Search results show a list of users that matches with their criteria with contact information.

+* The search result is displayed with markers in Google Map showing the location of the registered users and their information.

-* User can register using a thir party service authentication: Auth0.
+* User can register using a third party service authentication: Auth0.

 ## Main Front-end Technology
-React - React Boostrap
+React - React Boostrap - Google Maps API

 ## Authentication and Authorization
 The app uses Auth0 for authentication.
 When a user wants to register or log in to your React app, they are redirected to the Auth0 login page.